julienlargetpiet/NexUs/README.md

 **NexUs is made to be very fast and memory efficient, especially on server side.**

+**NexUs protocols are based on RSA signatures of each sent and received data.**

 ## Do not trust anybody

 This versioning enables 2 levels of trust.